 Unofficial Class Withdrawals: The student's financial aid is based upon class attendance throughout the semester.
 If a student officially withdraws from all courses, a refund calculation is performed using the actual date of withdrawal to determine the amount of funds earned by class attendance and the amount of unearned funds to be returned to the programs that provided the aid.
-For students who cease attending a class and earn a grade of -FII for the semester, the last date of attendance (LDA) will determine the time attended and the amount of aid earned and unearned.
+For students who cease attending a class and earn a grade of -Fll for the semester, the last date of attendance (LDA) will determine the time attended and the amount of aid earned and unearned.
 For a student who attends the class for at least 60% of the semester, the full financial aid award is considered earned.
-For unofficial withdrawals, faculty members are requested to indicate the last date of -FII.
+For unofficial withdrawals, faculty members are requested to indicate the last date of attendance or participation in a class event or activity at the time they report the final grade of "F".
 The accuracy of reporting can have an impact on the student's account and on the University's budget.